johannesvollmer/signed-distance-field-rs/README.md

 # SIGNED-DISTANCE-FIELD-RS

-Fast Signed Distance Fields for Rust!
+*Fast Signed Distance Fields for Rust*

 This crate approximates a signed distance field, given a binary image.
 The algorithm is inspired by the paper
 "The dead reckoning signed distance transform" by George J. Grevara (2004).

-The complexity of the algorithm is linear, while an exact algorithm would have quadratic complexity.

-On my laptop, the distance field of an image with
-4096 * 4096 pixels (16 Megapixels)
-containing a circle with radius 6 in the center can be computed in about 0.927 seconds.
+On my laptop, the distance field of an image with 4096px x 4096px (16 Megapixels) containing a circle with radius of 6px in the center can be computed in about 0.927 seconds.

 ## Features